-- Anticipated Changes to the Products and/or Services - The Southwest Virginia Higher Education Center needs additional space to expand course offerings and to attract larger multi-day conferences, trade shows, and special events.
-Otherwise, there will be no significant change in the Center's products and services, although the demand for them continues to increase. - Listing of Products and/or Services

-• The Center's primary mission is to strengthen the economy of southwest Virginia.
-The Southwest Virginia Higher Education Center's focus is to contribute to the success of regional businesses, government agencies, schools, and professional organizations by: 1) preparing the workforce for current and future knowledge-based jobs; 2) providing a technology-enabled facility for professional development and other events; and 3) assisting citizens and businesses with international marketing and trade, and programs that enrich the quality of life in southwest Virginia.
+- Factors Impacting the Products and/or Services: - In FY2010, the Center will begin constructing an \$8 million R&D Field Lab funded by the Virignia Tobacco Commission.
+The focus will be on applied research for technologies, policy and infrastructure issues, along with the brokering of key workforce needs, will systematically connect industry with education and research resources needed to maintain a competitive edge long into the future. - Anticipated Changes to the Products and/or Services [Nothing entered] - Listing of Products and/or Services o The Center's primary mission is to strengthen the economy of southwest Virginia.
+The Southwest Virginia Higher Education Center's focus is to contribute to the success of regional businesses, government agencies, schools, and professional organizations by: 1) preparing the workforce for current and future knowledge-based jobs; 2) providing a technology-enabled facility for professional development and other events; and 3) assisting citizens and businesses with international marketing and trade, and programs that enrich the quality of life in southwest